 Oral Anti-Anxiety Medications for Simpler Surgeries

-If your oral surgery is a simple procedure like the soft tissue grafting we mentioned, or a simple tooth extraction, we provide sedation options that are more for your own comfort than anything else.
+If your oral surgery is a simple procedure like soft tissue grafting, or you’re just in for a simple tooth extraction, we provide sedation options that are more for your own comfort than anything else.
 Oral sedatives like diazepam usually do the trick; you’re awake for the procedure, but drowsy and relaxed.

-Most of the time for minor procedures, the sedatives that are administered are similarly minor themselves.
-Again, depending on the exact condition of the patient, we may need to utilize something stronger, but in general, simpler surgeries require simpler oral anesthetics.
+Most of the time, for minor procedures, the sedatives that are administered are similarly minor themselves.
+Again, depending on the exact condition of the patient, we may need to utilize something stronger, but in general, simpler surgeries can be managed using simpler oral anesthetics.

 Sedation by Local Injection for Pediatric Oral Surgeries